genular/pandora/CONTRIBUTING.md

 # Contribution Guidelines

-This document contains a set of guidelines which any contributions to *any* genular repository must follow.
+This document contains a set of guidelines which any contributions to *any* aTomic Lab repository must follow.

 [If you disagree with something here, you should open up an issue to discuss making a change!](https://github.com/genular/pandora/issues/new)